-2.5 Data standards and policies
+2.5 Standards and policies

-- 2.5.1 The geospatial community is, relatively speaking, an exemplar industry in the creation and maintenance of common, open standards.
-The beacon of this is currently the Open Geospatial Consortium (OGC), creating global ISO standards for geospatial information in order to drive interoperability.
-Open and common technology standards and languages are now well established and adoption is increasing among professional users.
-Further development of this will occur over the next ten years, enabled by an enthusiastic and highly-competent volunteer community.
-However these evangelists are not spread evenly across the globe and we may see growing demand for sponsorship of the adoption of common standards in perhaps a more formal way, or else tremendous opportunities to share and explore data will not be enabled.
-In areas and regions where uptake and adherence to such standards is in relatively early stages, there will be increasing focus on engaging with such organisations in the coming years. - 2.5.2 A number of supranational organisations, including units of the UN, have supported the development and uptake of such principles.
+- 2.5.1 The geospatial community is, relatively speaking, an exemplar industry in the development and maintenance of open standards.
+Over the past two decades this has been led and coordinated by OGC in partnership with many organisations.
+These partnerships often result in OGC standards being adopted by other standards organisations such as the ISO.
+Open and common technology standards and languages are now well established and adoption is increasing in both policy and practice throughout the industry, including the government, commercial, academic and research sectors. - 2.5.2 New technology and development techniques drive the continued need for open standards.
+However, the majority of experts engaged with the standards development process have historically come from North America and Europe, with an emerging membership in Asia and the Middle East.
+If truly global representation in standards development is to be achieved, we will see a requirement in coming years for sponsorship in the adoption of open standards in a more formal way.
+In regions where uptake and adherence to such standards is in relatively early stages, there will be increasing focus on engaging with organisations such as OGC in the coming years.

+2.5.3 A number of supranational organisations, including units of the UN, have supported the development and uptake of such principles.
 The need to share data will drive further adoption of these standards, although there is a clear risk that the more formal government-sponsored approach may stifle the creativity and rapid development approach of the more volunteered-based models.
 Demand may increase therefore over the next five years to further bring together the best of both models under the sponsorship of a body such as the UN.